-- 3 Guiding principles.

-- 4 General duty on licensing authority.

-- 5 Principles of interpretation and application.

-- 6 Obligations of county governments.

-- 7 Application for granting, amendment, renewal restoration and replacement of license.
+- 7 Application for granting, amendment, renewal restoration and replacement of licence.

 - 8 Single application process.

 - 9 Notice for further information.

 - 10 Consultation.

 - 11 Advertising of applications.

 - 12 Withdrawal of application.

 - 13 Period of determination of application.

 - 14 Determination of application.

 - 15 Notice of decision on application.

 - 16 Issuance of licence.

-- 17 Duration of license.
+- 17 Duration of licence.

 - 18 Conditions for issuance of licence.

 - 19 Variation of conditions of a licence.

 - 20 Cancellation of licence.

 - 21 Review of decisions.

-PART III-ADMINISTRATION OF LICENSING SCHEMES
+PART IV - ADMINISTRATION OF LICENSING SCHEMES

 - 22 Change in particulars.

 - 23 Administration of register of licences.

 - 24 Licensing fees

 - 25 Service of notices.

-- 26 Recover of unpaid fees.
+- 26 Recovery of unpaid fees.

 - 27 Regulations.

 - 28 County legislation.

-THE COUNTY LICENSING (UNIFORM PROCEDURES) BILL, 2019
+THE COUNTY LICENSING (UNIFORM PROCEDURES) BILL, 2022